Github - Deploying a Nest.js App to AWS Elastic Beanstalk (Docker Platform) with Github Actions

 AWS_DEFAULT_REGION: ${{ env.AWS_DEFAULT_REGION }}

-Replace AWS_ENVIRONMENT_NAME with your environment of the elastic beanstalk application.
-Replace AWS_DEFAULT_REGION with the region where you created your elastic beanstalk application.
+Replace `AWS_DEFAULT_REGION` with the region where you created your elastic beanstalk application.